bpmn-io/bpmn-js-examples/overlays/README.md

 npm install
 ```

-To create the sample distribution in the `dist` folder run
+To create the sample distribution in the `public` folder run

 ```
 npm run all